-Back in 2018, Audi had recalled nearly one million vehicles due to fire issues relating to electric coolant pumps that had the potential to overheat and catch fire.
-Audi had also hit other bumps on the road in the past several years relating to auto defects.
-Audi faced a $1 billion fine in 2018 as part of its parent company Volkswagen’s ongoing diesel emissions fraud scandal.
-In addition, Volkswagen has been affected by the ongoing Takata airbag inflator recall.
+In 2018, Audi recalled nearly one million vehicles due to fire issues involving electric coolant pumps that had the potential to overheat and catch fire.
+Audi has also experienced other bumps in the road in the past several years related to auto defects.
+In 2018, Audi faced a $1 billion fine as part of its parent company, Volkswagen, ‘s ongoing diesel emissions fraud scandal.
+In addition, the ongoing Takata airbag inflator recall has an impact on Volkswagen.

 The Danger of Vehicle Fires

 According to the U.S. Fire Administration, each year, from 2014 to 2016, an estimated 171,500 highway vehicle fires occurred in the United States, resulting in an annual average of 345 deaths, 1,300 injuries, and $1.1 billion in property loss.
-These highway vehicle fires accounted for 13 percent of fires responded to by fire departments across the nation.
+These highway vehicle fires accounted for 13 percent of fires responded to by fire departments nationwide.

 What Drivers Can Do

 There are a number of steps drivers and vehicle occupants can take if their vehicle catches fire.
 First, pull over as quickly as it is safe to do so.
-Use your turn signal to make your way to a safe location off the road such as a breakdown lane or a rest stop.
+Use your turn signal to get to a safe location off the road, such as a breakdown lane or a rest stop.
 Once you have stopped, turn off the engine and get everyone out of the car.
 Move everyone at least 100 feet away from the burning car and well away from the traffic, and call 911.

-If you have been injured in a vehicle fire caused by a defective part, you may be able to seek compensation for damages including medical expenses, lost income, hospitalization, rehabilitation and pain and suffering.
-An experienced auto defect lawyer will be able to offer you more information about pursuing your legal rights.
+You might be able to seek compensation for damages, such as medical costs, lost wages, hospitalization, rehabilitation, and pain and suffering if you suffered an injury in a car fire resulting from a defective part.
+An experienced auto defect lawyer can offer you more information about pursuing your legal rights.

 Source: http://fortune.com/2019/03/05/audi-product-recall-volkswagen/